JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/basic-concepts.md

 # BASIC CONCEPTS

 Go actually forces you to use a particular coding style.
-This is a little painful at first, but actually very good news in the long run since it makes everyone's code look and feel the same.
+This is a little painful at first, but actually great in the long run since it makes everyone's code look and feel the same.

-It also will not allow pollution in your code, meaning things you don't use.
-Makes lean readable code.
+It also will not allow pollution in your code (things you don't use).

 Its also very fun to code.